Jamie228/note-dataset/README.md

 This repository contains key scripts used to develop my Undergraduate Major Project, as well as the complete dataset used for object detection training.

 ## About This Project
 The goal of this project is to produce an application capable of basic OMR (Optical Music Recognition).
-The application will be deployed on Android and should be able to detect, as a proof-of-concept, 8 different crotchet notes denoting the notes C3 to C4 (in treble clef).
+The application will be deployed on Android and should be able to detect, as a proof-of-concept, 8 different crotchet (quarter) notes denoting the notes C3 to C4 (in treble clef).

 ## Python Scripts
 Below is a list of Python scripts (written in Google Colab) that have been used in the project.